cmvandrevala/more-than-equations/content/Computer Science/Labs/Meet in the Middle.md

 ## 📝 Thought Provoking Questions

-1. How do you count the number of data items which are in the file?
+1. How do you keep track of the number of items in the file?
-2. Did you use dynamic memory allocation in this program?
-If so, how did you use it?
-3. Are you guaranteed to succeed if you allocate memory on the heap?
-When might this program fail to allocate memory on the heap?
+2. When might your program fail to allocate memory on the heap?
-4. What is `nullptr` and how might it be used in your program?
+3. What is `nullptr` and how might it be used in your program?
-5. Does it matter if the data points are sorted in ascending or descending order when calculating the median?
+4. Does it matter if the data points are sorted in ascending or descending order when calculating the median?
 Why or why not?

 ## 💼 Add-Ons For the Portfolio